 Utilising TikTok’s Discover page is a way for users to see which sounds are trending on the platform.
 For businesses, TikTok has added a new element to the Trends section of its Creative Centre, which provides a listing of the most popular songs in the app, at any given time, which is filterable by region.

-So, how do brands take advantage of ‘trending sounds’?
+So, how do brands take advantage of ‘trending sounds’ on TikTok?
 Well, it’s complicated.

 Brands can certainly engage with TikToks that use ‘trending sounds’.
 Being one of the first to react to a ‘trending sound’ can give a brand a huge advantage in and of witself.
 Being nimble and having a little creativity can go a long way toward making a trending sound successful from a brand standpoint.